blessengeorge30/FIREBASE-CRUD-EXPO-main/README.md

 # Packages Used 📦

 This project uses the following npm packages:

 - firebase: For integrating Firebase services like Firestore and Authentication.

-- material-ui: Provides reusable React components for faster UI development.
+- react-native: React Native library for mobile app development.
+- firebase: SDK to connect the app with Firebase services.
+- @react-navigation/native: Enables screen navigation.
+- react-native-screens: Optimizes navigation performance.
+- react-native-gesture-handler: Handles user gestures and touch interactions.
+- expo: Toolset for building React Native apps with ease.

+# Functionality 🛠️  💻

 Authentication: